-- knowledge of — and how you respond to — students, employers and markets, including the systems you have in place for collecting and analysing data on client needs and expectations
+- its knowledge of—and how it responds to—students, employers and markets, including the systems it has in place for collecting and analysing data on client needs and expectations

-- how the organisation identifies and attracts new clients and new markets, and how it addresses these without impacting the sustainability of its operations
+- how it identifies and attracts new clients and new markets, and how it addresses these without impacting the sustainability of its operations

 - how it collects and analyses data on student outcomes and completions